-Mexico City to Puerto Vallarta: Best Ways to Travel
+Mexico City to Puerto Vallarta: 4 Absolute Best Ways to Travel

-Wondering about the best way to get from Mexico City to Puerto Vallarta?
-Read on for all your options!
+Are you looking for the most efficient way to travel from Mexico City to Puerto Vallarta?
+Read on for all your options, including flights, buses, and driving!

-The most expedient way to travel from Mexico City to Puerto Vallarta is by flight, but you can also use Mexico’s bus system or make the 10-hour drive.
+The best way to get from Mexico City to Puerto Vallarta is by flight, but you can also use Mexico’s bus system or make the 10-hour drive to get there directly.

 Keep reading, and I’ll explain the details of each transportation option to help you choose the right one for you.
-I’ve traveled this route myself several times, so you’re in good hands!
+I’ve traveled this route myself several times, so you’re in excellent hands!

-Flying is by far the most comfortable and quickest way to Puerto Vallarta from Mexico City.
+Flying is by far the most comfortable and best way to get to Puerto Vallarta from Mexico City.

 The flight takes about 1 hour and 45 minutes.
 You can find direct flights leaving Mexico City’s Benito Juarez International Airport (MEX) on a daily basis.
 There are also multiple nonstop daily flights from Mexico City’s new Felipe Angeles International Airport (NLU).

 Note: The Felipe Angeles airport is located outside of Mexico City, making it less convenient to get to (the best way is Uber).
-For convenience, I recommend opting for flights in and out of the Benito Juarez Airport instead.
+Instead, consider choosing flights that arrive at and depart from Benito Juarez Airport.

 All flights to Puerto Vallarta will land at the Licenciado Gustavo Diaz Ordaz Airport (PVR).